zenml-io/zenml/examples/kubeflow/README.md

 python run.py
 ```

-That's it, if everything went as planned this pipeline should now be running in the cloud and we are one step closer to a production pipeline!
+That's it!
+If everything went as planned this pipeline should now be running in the cloud and we are one step closer to a production pipeline!